eellpp/pubScratchpad/general/stories/quiet_flows_ron.md

 The solution they were chasing was the very problem.

-They had sought to escape pain and sorrow as if these were foreign invaders, fixable bugs in the system.
+They had sought to escape pain and sorrow as if these were solvable equations in the complicated system.
 But pain, like joy, was simply what happened when something existed.
 Existence itself was not broken.
 It just was.
 Happiness.
 Pain.
 Struggle.
 Wonder.
 They weren’t problems to solve — they were side effects of being.

 He felt no despair.
 Only stillness.
 Only truth.

 A deep urge pulled him from bed.
 Slowly, barefoot, he walked through the quiet streets.
 Past glowing signs.
 Past silent factories.
-Past the school where ambition was still taught.
+Past the metropolis which glistened in their burning ambitions.

 He walked toward the edge of the island — toward the river Ron.